cocojoe/CoinbasePro/README.md

 </plist>
 ```

 Would love to expand this into something much nicer.
-However, the focus is the SDK for now.
+However, the focus is on the SDK for now.

 ## Contributing